 Q Is there an additional charge for parking?

-A: No parking at Scone Palace is free for visitors.
+A: Parking at Scone Palace is free for visitors.
 There are plenty of car parking spaces available for up to 200 cars, some hard-standing and the remainder on grass.

 Q How far is the car park from the Palace entrance?